-We're professors, tutors, and teachers, and our mission is to provide you with the best test prep materials out there so you can own the test.
+We're professors, tutors, and teachers, and our mission is to provide you with the best test prep materials so you can own the test.
+Content first!

 Michael Ermann is the founder of The Olive Book and develops math content for the course (he also voices many of the videos!).